 The stunning whitewashed town of Tarifa forms part of the glittering municipality of Cádiz where the Atlantic and the Mediterranean meet – known as Costa de la Luz, the coast of light.
 Here, the winds can be phenomenally strong so, by day people head to the stunning windswept beach to surf – by board or by kite – and, as dusk falls, refreshed and giddy with an endearing sense of their bronzed and windswept beauty, they head to the shelter of the beautiful curved streets to gather outside cool cafés and contemporary hotels to eat, drink and watch the world go by.
 The sounds of laughter and music – a mix of Flamenco and North African – float through the languid air and, after an hour or two, one is totally immersed within a culture that is uniquely local.
 That of the Moors, the Arab-Andalusians and Arabs.
 It was at one of those cafés that I was offered a tapas of artichoke hearts mixed with Manchego cheese, a knockout combination that I remembered sampling in the shadows of the mighty Alhambra in Granada.
-For this recipe, I’ve added some leeks and crème fraîche to create a beautiful savoury sweet tart.
-The addition of tarragon here isn’t traditional but I simply cannot resist the combination of the herb with leeks and eggs and I personally think that it makes this dish.
+For this recipe, I’ve added some leeks and crème fraîche to create a beautiful savoury tart.
+The addition of tarragon here isn’t traditional but I simply cannot resist the combination of the herb with leeks and eggs.
+Personally, I think that it makes this dish all the finer.

 For the pastry:

 Half tsp sea salt

 130g cold unsalted butter, cubed

 Extra-virgin olive oil

 240ml crème fraîche

 150g Manchego cheese, finely grated

 1 jar of chargrilled artichoke hearts in sunflower oil, drained